-With street photography being my primary focus, I find myself bringing the Trio 28mm (attached to an X-T10) out more often, together with my X70 regularly, be it to the park or just shooting on the street.
+With street photography being my primary focus, I found myself bringing the Trio 28 (attached to an X-T10) out more often, together with my X70 regularly, be it to the park or just shooting on the street.
 It is such a fun lens to shoot outdoors.
 It often gives me a carefree feeling, like there is no need to be overly serious and I can shoot anything that catches my attention, which is pretty much my style of shooting.
-It does not cost you!

-The lens borders on a pancake range: it’s not as bulky compared with many other DSLR and mirrorless lenses.
+The lens borders on a pancake range: it’s not as bulky compared as many other DSLR and mirrorless lenses.
 The three lenses are made of glass, and actually feel pretty light.
-Not a flash person, I love making use of natural lighting outdoors, so I shoot mostly in the day.
-While not the brightest lens, at f3.5 the Trio 28mm still performs considerably well under a good amount of lighting.
-The Trio 28mm would probably suit anyone itching to try out something different, any photographer who wants to take a breather from “standard, serious business” lenses to have a dose of fun.
+I’m not a flash person and love making use of natural lighting outdoors, so I shoot mostly in the day.
+While not the brightest lens, at f3.5 the Trio 28 still performs considerably well under a good amount of lighting.
+The Trio 28 would probably suit anyone itching to try out something different, any photographer who wants to take a breather from “standard, serious business” lenses to have a dose of fun.

 The Trio 28 has taught me patience when composing a shot.
 When using a lens that has autofocus, I used to snap away without paying much thought to the scene in-frame.
 While I did get nice shots by doing this, I also had to discard a good amount of photos which were unusable.
 I realized that I was also taking just enough photos so I could have stuff to post regularly on social media.
 Not that this is wrong, but I later realized I wasn’t exactly enjoying each moment to the fullest possible – talk about catching only a glimpse of an exceptionally beautiful sunset that lasted only a few minutes!
 When I was shooting with the Trio 28, somehow I was able to savor each moment more.